sylerip/BUTrace-CMActivityManager/README.md

                                                                 for motionActivity in motionActivities! {
                                                                     if (motionActivity.confidence == CMMotionActivityConfidence.high )&&(motionActivity.running||motionActivity.walking) {
                                                                         // Can directly call checkout function for real application
-                                                                        // Apple suggest to push a local notification to user as if they wanna checkout
                                                                         // The logic below is to prevent checkout too short for testing purpose

 //                                                                        print(motionActivity)